 Herb and Bev, and their children, Breck and Arla, own and manage Blue Bell Ranch.
 The family believes their base asset is the grassland, and the cows are simply the tool to harvest the grass.

 Working with nature is an important component to the Hamanns’ adaptation strategy.
-Previously calving in March in April, the family now enjoys reduced stress calving in May.
-Later calving has reduced labor needs at critical times and ensures improved calf survival by avoiding harsh early spring weather.
-Early calving also has the added benefit of optimizing grazing opportunity to control early season invasive Kentucky bluegrass and smooth bromegrass that occurs in some pastures.
+Moving their calving season from March to May reduced labor needs during a critical time and ensured improved calf survival by avoiding harsh early spring weather.
+Early calving also has the added benefit of controlling early season invasive Kentucky bluegrass and smooth bromegrass with grazing.

 Blue Bell Ranch